 Posted by Kevin Stange, Last modified by Kevin Stange on 07 August 2019 12:47 PM

-This article provides current support information for Spectre and Meltdown on the Steadfast Public Cloud.
+This article provides current support information for Spectre, Meltdown, and related side channel vulnerabilities on the Steadfast Public Cloud.

 Here is a summary of the currently known issues: